zed-industries/zed/docs/src/assistant/prompting.md

 - `content_prompt.hbs`: Used for generating content in the editor.
 - `terminal_assistant_prompt.hbs`: Used for the terminal assistant feature.
 - `suggest_edits.hbs`: Used for generating the model instructions for the XML Suggest Edits should return.
-- `step_resolution.hbs`: Used for generating the step resolution prompt.

 At this point it is unknown if we will expand templates further to be user-creatable.